Friday, October 28, 2011

 Jaen, Peru: Getting to Jaen

 The tired volunteers had a late dinner with our hosts, then turned into bed just before midnight.
 The air in Jaen is warm and humid, evidence of it's being closer to the equator than Lima.
+Tomorrow, we will get an orientation and discuss building plans for the new kitchen.

 Cam Grant